Globalize your résumé, learn a language, and give yourself an unforgettable Asia experience this summer.

 ***No previous language study is required.
 Level based on in-country placement test

-During the program, TBC will take you by high-speed train to Shenzhen, China’s first Special Economic Zone, and to Hong Kong where you will experience the dynamics between these twin cities.
+During the program, TBC will take you by high-speed train to Shanghai, China’s commercial capital, and to Hangzhou where you will experience the dynamics between these two Special Economic Zones.
 You will have exclusive, behind-the-scenes access to industrial parks and start-ups, as well as business experts and professionals from one of China’s most important economic sectors.

 “The most permanent part of my internship with JingJobs came in the form of meeting new people and the networking skills I managed to refine.”